 - Why media reach changes consumer perceptions, but frequency changes consumer behavior.

 Naturally, advertising success can be achieved through any number of media options, if properly utilized.
 But broadcast radio is the USA’s #1 medium– reaching more adults each week than television, print or the Internet.
 And Americans are more likely to hear radio ads during the day, when most commerce occurs.
-Radio is the least disrupted of all the legacy media, and its portability is unmatched.
+Radio dominates in-car listening closest to the point of purchase, is the least disrupted of all the legacy media, and its portability is unmatched.

-Whether over the air or streaming to computers and mobile devices, Portland Radio Group Stations reach hundreds of thousands of Mainers each week, and our eight brands are carefully crafted to provide affordable marketing options for most any size advertising budget.
+Whether over the air or streaming to computers, smart speakers and mobile devices, Portland Radio Group Stations reach hundreds of thousands of Mainers each week, and our eight brands are carefully crafted to provide affordable marketing options for most any size advertising budget.